-Sharon is a Whangarei District Councillor and a trustee of the district’s Culture, Heritage and Arts Resource Trust (CHART), Sharon has worked extensively with Whangarei’s cultural and heritage sector.
+Sharon a Whangarei District Councillor, Deputy Mayor and a trustee of the district’s Culture, Heritage and Arts Resource Trust (CHART), Sharon has worked extensively with Whangarei’s cultural and heritage sector.
 Councillor Morgan instigated the Whangarei Sculpture Symposium and was instrumental in finding a home for the city’s Community Arts Centre.

 Andy Britton BSc (Hons)

 Andy is a chartered accountant and retired partner of PriceWaterhouseCoopers NZ.
 Most recently NorthTec’s director of corporate services, Andy is also former chair of the Culture Heritage Arts Resources Trust (CHART), the Northland Regional Council Community Trust and its subsidiaries Enterprise Northland and Destination Northland.

 Taipari is the WAMT Māori cultural advisor (Te Uriroroi, Te Parawhau, Ngāti Taka, Ngāti Wai, Ngāti Korora, Te Waiariki, Ngāti Pukenga, Ngāti Te Tawera).
 He has held Senior Advisor positions at NorthTec, Whangarei District Council and Accident Compensation Corporation and is Rangatira of Maungarongo Marae.